 Remember when we said videos are the most engaging forms of content on social media?

-This is why social media marketing on YouTube has a strong advantage!
+This is why actively promoting your videos on YouTube has a strong advantage!

 With 1 billion hours of YouTube videos watched every day, you can trust that your business has a chance of getting noticed.